Skip to main content

 2-Ingredient Slow Cooker Salsa Chicken

 You read that right.
 With just two ingredients, you’ll create a succulent, tasty dinner the whole family is going to love!
 Place boneless chicken breasts, along with your favorite salsa, inside your crockpot (that step will take all of two minutes).
 Turn your crockpot on, and let it perform its special brand of magic.
-Once it’s done, shred the chicken with a fork and then spoon it over rice bowls or wrap it into burritos.
+Once it’s done, shred the chicken with a fork and then spoon it over Instant Pot rice or wrap it into burritos.
 Or pop it in the fridge for simple lunches all week long.

 Crockpot Chicken and Gravy